5-Day Oahu Itinerary with Kids: The Perfect Family Vacation Plan

 Morning: Brunch in Kailua

-For your last day, head over the Pali Highway to Kailua on the windward side.
-The drive through the Koolau Mountains is dramatic -- the old Pali Lookout is a quick stop where you can feel the fierce trade winds funneling through the gap in the mountains.
-Kids love standing at the railing and leaning into the wind.
+Last day, head over the Pali Highway to Kailua on the windward side.
+The drive through the Koolaus is dramatic.
+The Pali Lookout is a quick stop where you can feel the trades funneling through the gap.
+The kids love standing at the railing and leaning into the wind.

-In Kailua town, start with brunch at Moke's Bread and Breakfast.
-Their lilikoi -- that is passion fruit -- pancakes are famous for good reason.
-Light, fluffy, and topped with a tangy lilikoi sauce that perfectly balances the sweetness.
-The restaurant is small and popular, so expect a wait on weekends.
-Alternatively, Cinnamon's Restaurant is another beloved local spot with enormous portions and a great kids menu.
-Their guava chiffon pancakes are equally outstanding, and they have a bit more space for families.
+In Kailua town, brunch at Moke's Bread and Breakfast.
+Their lilikoi (passion fruit) pancakes are famous for good reason.
+Light, fluffy, topped with a tangy lilikoi sauce that perfectly balances the sweet.
+The restaurant is small and popular - expect a wait on weekends.
+Cinnamon's Restaurant is the other beloved local spot with enormous portions and a great kids menu.
+Their guava chiffon pancakes are equally outstanding and they have more space for families.

 Mid-Morning: Kailua Beach

-After brunch, head to Kailua Beach Park.
-If Waikiki is Oahu's famous beach, Kailua is the one the locals love.
-The sand is impossibly fine and white, the water is turquoise and calm, and it stretches for two and a half miles with far fewer people than Waikiki.
-There is a large grassy park with shade trees, picnic tables, and real restrooms -- all things that matter enormously when you are traveling with kids.
+After brunch, Kailua Beach Park.
+If Waikiki is the famous beach, Kailua is the one locals love.
+Sand is impossibly fine and white.
+Water is turquoise and calm.
+Stretches two and a half miles with far fewer people than Waikiki.
+Big grassy park with shade trees, picnic tables, and real restrooms - all things that matter enormously when you're traveling with kids.

-Kailua is a windsurfing and kayaking hub, and you can rent kayaks to paddle out to the Mokulua Islands -- twin islets about a mile offshore -- if your kids are old enough and the conditions are calm.
-For younger ones, the shallow, warm water at the beach is plenty of entertainment.
-This is the kind of beach where you spread out a towel and let the morning unfold slowly.
+Kailua is a windsurfing and kayaking hub.
+You can rent kayaks to paddle out to the Mokulua Islands - twin islets about a mile offshore - if your kids are old enough and conditions are calm.
+For younger ones, the shallow warm water is plenty of entertainment.

 Late Morning: Lanikai Pillbox Hike

-If your family still has energy -- and your flight is not until the evening -- the Lanikai Pillbox Hike is a short but steep trail that rewards you with one of the most breathtaking views on the island.
-The trailhead is in the Lanikai residential neighborhood, about a five-minute drive from Kailua Beach.
-Street parking is limited, so arrive early or be prepared to walk a bit.
+If your family still has energy and your flight isn't until evening, the Lanikai Pillbox Hike is short, steep, and rewards you with one of the most breathtaking views on the island.
+Trailhead is in the Lanikai residential neighborhood, about five minutes from Kailua Beach.
+Street parking is limited (residents are - reasonably - tired of hiker overflow), so arrive early.

-The hike is about 1.8 miles round trip and gains roughly 600 feet of elevation.
-The first section is steep and can be slippery if it has rained recently, so wear your KEEN sandals or proper hiking shoes and watch little ones carefully.
-At the top, you will reach two concrete World War II-era pillboxes -- old military bunkers -- with panoramic views of the Mokulua Islands, Kailua Bay, and the entire windward coast.
-It is one of those views that makes you understand why people fall in love with Hawaii.
+The hike is about 1.8 miles round trip and gains roughly 600 feet.
+The first section is steep and gets slick if it rained recently, so wear your KEENs or proper hiking shoes and watch the little ones.
+At the top: two concrete WWII-era pillboxes (old military bunkers) with panoramic views of the Mokuluas, Kailua Bay, and the entire windward coast.
+One of those views.

-The hike takes about forty-five minutes to an hour with kids.
-Bring water and sun protection, as the trail is mostly exposed.
-The view from the first pillbox is nearly as good as the second, so if your kids are fading, you can turn around there without feeling like you missed out.
+The hike runs 45 minutes to an hour with kids.
+Bring water and sun protection - the trail is mostly exposed.
+The view from the first pillbox is nearly as good as the second so if your kids are fading, turn around there without feeling like you missed anything.

 Afternoon: Departure

 Give yourselves plenty of time to get to the airport.
-The drive from Kailua to Daniel K. Inouye International Airport takes about thirty minutes without traffic, but can easily double during rush hour.
-If your flight is in the evening, you have time to rinse off, pack up, and grab one last acai bowl or poke bowl in Kailua before heading out.
+Kailua to Daniel K. Inouye International is about thirty minutes without traffic, easily double during rush.
+If your flight's in the evening, you have time to rinse off, pack up, and grab one last poke bowl in Kailua before heading out.

-Return your rental car, check your bags, and pass through security.
-The Honolulu airport is open-air in many areas, which means you will feel the warm breeze and smell the plumeria one last time as you walk to your gate.
-It is a bittersweet ending to an incredible trip.
+Return your rental, check your bags, pass security.
+The HNL airport is open-air in many places.
+You'll feel the warm breeze and smell the plumeria one last time as you walk to your gate.
+Bittersweet.

 Practical Tips for Your Oahu Family Trip